Gabriel-VM/postman-api-testing/README.md

 Press Send to execute the request

-If you imported an Environment, select it in the environment dropdown before running.
+⚠️ Important: select the environment in the environment dropdown before running.

 ------